ldicarlo1/NYC_car_collisions_dashboard/README.md

-##### The Data
+## The Data

 The dataset is the NYC Vehicle Collisions Dataset, and has been cleaned/preprocessed from its original size of 397 MB to 85 MB.
+The RMarkdown file _data_analysis.Rmd_ preprocesses and analyzes the data.
+However the original dataset is not available due to its large size (>600 MB).

+Therefore he original data is available for download from: https://data.cityofnewyork.us/Public-Safety/accidents/yjf6-ewhz/data

 This dataset is stored in the /data folder within this repository.

-The original data is available for download from: https://data.cityofnewyork.us/Public-Safety/accidents/yjf6-ewhz/data

-##### Running the Dashboard
+## Running the Dashboard

 In order to run the app.R file to see the dashboard, simply download this repository and run the app.R file in RStudio.